From Enslavement

 Status: Slave to the age of 28 years

-Notes: One of six "negro children born to slaves brought to Bullskin Township by Boyd at the close of the Revolution.
+Notes: First of six "negro children" born to enslaved women brought to Bullskin Township by Boyd at the close of the Revolution.
+(Ellis).
+Full text of Andrew's registration:

 Sex: Female